stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 And then:

-> "What does it sound like when Tim tries to do the David voice and Ben tries to do the Trexel voice?"
+>"What does it sound like when Tim tries to do the David voice and Ben tries to do the Trexel voice?"

 #### TIM

-We're just-- We're just get ahead of ourselves--
+We're just get ahead of ourselves--

 #### BEN

 We just really get a-- Oh that's from hotsoup, sorry.

 #### TIM

-_(crosstalk)_ Hey, hotsoup!
+Hey, hotsoup!
 Guess what?
 Your future crimes have already been handled!

 #### BEN